vickerscole12/ai-flight-brief/README.md

 Built as a portfolio project to demonstrate API integration, backend data pipelines, and applied GenAI (turning structured/raw data into a readable narrative), wrapped in a from-scratch HTML/CSS/JS front end.
-The AI synthesis step uses Google's Gemini API, which has a genuinely free, non-expiring tier — no credit card and no trial-credit countdown.
+The AI synthesis step uses Google's free Gemini API.

 ## What it does